B.S.C.J in Criminal Justice

 Our well-published faculty have diverse research and practical experience across a wealth of criminal justice areas, including adult and juvenile corrections, counterterrorism, correctional in-treatment programming, restorative justice, and forensic science/crime scene investigation.

-The B.S.C.J. degree requires 39 credit hours of criminal justice courses.
-The following 15 hours of course work are required of all criminal justice majors:
+The B.S.C.J. degree requires 42 credit hours of criminal justice courses.
+The following 18 hours of coursework are required of all criminal justice majors:

 - CJ 100: Introduction to Criminal Justice (3 hours)